risingwavelabs/risingwave-docs/versioned_docs/version-1.4/risingwave-flink-comparison.md

 So, which one should you choose?
 The answer to this question depends on your specific use case and requirements.

+Both solutions excel in executing complex, large-scale stream processing data pipelines across clusters.
+The decision ultimately depends on the developer's expertise and operational skills required to manage the solution efficiently.

-In general, if you are looking for a simple, cost-efficient, SQL-based solution for real-time processing, then RisingWave is a great choice.
-RisingWave is designed to be easy to use and can be deployed quickly, making it a great choice for fast-growing businesses that need real-time processing capabilities.
+For an easy on-ramp to real-time processing, RisingWave is an excellent choice.
+It offers a simple, cost-efficient, SQL-based solution that can be quickly deployed.
+This makes it ideal for data-driven businesses of any size that require real-time processing capabilities.

-If, on the other hand, you are looking for a more powerful programming framework that can fit into your JVM-based technical stack, then Apache Flink is the better choice.
-Flink allows users to compose complex programs to run large-scale stream processing on a cluster of machines, making it ideal for use cases where you need to process large amounts of data using high-level programming languages.
+Alternatively, if you require low-level API access that integrates seamlessly into your JVM-based technical stack, Apache Flink is the preferred option.
+Flink is well-suited for businesses with large teams that prefer building custom solutions tailored to their specific needs.